hazelcast/hazelcast-simulator/README.md

 ```

 And go to the `workdir` where you will find a `run.sh` The `run.sh` script will copy the jars from your project from the
-`../target/` directory into the 'workDir/upload' and then calls the coordinator to run the test.
+`../target/` directory into the `upload` directory and then calls the coordinator to run the test.
 The coordinator will then
-automatically copy the jars to the remote agent(s) when a test is executed.
+automatically copies all content of the `upload` directory to the remote agent(s) when a test is executed.
+The upload directory
+can also be used to upload other artifacts like e.g. keystores/truststores etc.

 After the `run.sh` script is executed, a directory with timestamp like `2017-07-13__09_18_26` is created.
 This directory
 contains all the logging and performance related information from the test(s) executed.